 During the time frame of the evaluation, PAT reached 2,602 children and families primarily through 61,969 home visits.
-Families served experienced a variety of risk factors related to early school failure, as is required by program recipients for eligibility for PAT services deliverd or supported by SCFS.
-Among the 21 key risk factors for early school failure that SCFS considers for PAT program eligibility for children and families, the most frequently experienced risk factors for PAT program participants during the evaluation period were: Eligibility for the Supplemental Nutrition Assistance Program (SNAP) or free school lunches (86.9% of participants), Belonging to a single-parent household (64.9% of participants), Eligibility for TANF based on having income at or below 50% of the federal poverty level (54.5% of participants), Maternal education lower than high school graduation (27.8% of participants), and Teenaged custodial parent (15.4% of participants).
+Families served experienced a variety of risk factors related to early school failure, as is required for eligibility for PAT services delivered or supported by SCFS.
+Among the 21 key risk factors for early school failure that SCFS considers for PAT program eligibility for children and families, the most frequently experienced risk factors for PAT program participants during the evaluation period were: Eligibility for the Supplemental Nutrition Assistance Program (SNAP) or free school lunches (86.9% of participants), belonging to a single-parent household (64.9% of participants), eligibility for TANF based on having income at or below 50% of the federal poverty level (54.5% of participants), maternal education lower than high school graduation (27.8% of participants), and having a teenaged custodial parent (15.4% of participants).
+Importantly, when averaged across all participants, children of adults who participated in the PAT program during the evaluation period had an average of 3.4 risk factors (SD = 1.7).
+This suggests that children served by PAT in this evaluation sample are experiencing a substantial number of risk factors for poor educational outcomes.

-With regard to PAT program delivery, the average length of enrollment was 1.7 years, which suggests good congruence with the PAT Essential Requirements for PAT Affiliates of at least two years of services.
-As expected, the primary program component received by families were home visits; families received an average of 17.9 home visits per fiscal year which exceed the PAT program goal of 12 home visits per family per fiscal year.
-Families participated far less in parenting group services (aka Group Connections); the majority of parents receiving home vistation services (74.6%) attended between 1-3 of these group meetings.
+With regard to PAT program delivery, the average length of enrollment was 1.7 years, which suggests good congruence with the PAT Essential Requirements for PAT Affiliates of at least two years of services (see Appendix A).
+The primary program component received by families was home visits; families received an average of 17.9 home visits per fiscal year, which approaches the PAT program goal of 24 home visits per family per fiscal year.
+Note that this annual average includes families who were enrolled for only a part of the fiscal year, so it may not represent the high level of support PAT families received.
+Perhaps a more accurate representation of home visit support is the average count of home visits monthly, as this monthly average is not impacted by families who enrolled for only part of a fiscal year.
+Families received an average of 2.3 home visits per month, well above the minimal threshold of 1.8 visits listed in the PAT program standards.
+Families participated far less in parenting group services (aka Group Connections); 17.7% of parents attended at least one group meeting, and about three-quarters of those parents who attended at least one group meeting ultimately attended 3 or less total group meetings.